Numerical viscosity and resistivity in MHD turbulence simulations

 The resulting values of $\rek$, $\rem$, and $\pem$ are shown in Fig.~\ref{fig:reyvsN}, following the same basic figure organisation as in Fig.~\ref{fig:kvsN}.
-We emphasise that no further fitting has been performed in Fig.~\ref{fig:reyvsN}.
-However, this presentation of the results allows us to directly show the relations of $\rek$, $\rem$, and $\pem$ as a function of $N$ (as opposed to $\knu$ and $\keta$ as a function of $N$ in Fig.~\ref{fig:kvsN}).
+The black-dotted, blue-dashed, and yellow-solid lines in Fig.~\ref{fig:reyvsN} hold the same meaning as those in the $\keta$-plot (see bottom panel of Fig.~\ref{fig:kvsN}).
+The values and errors of the parameters shown in the panel legends are obtained using Monte-Carlo error propagation from the fits done in Fig.~\ref{fig:kvsN}.

-\paragraph{Hydrodynamic Reynolds number ($\rek$).}
+\subsubsection{Hydrodynamic Reynolds number ($\rek$)}

 We start by considering $\rek$ as a function of $N$.
 This is shown in the top panels of Fig.~\ref{fig:reyvsN}, with the left and right panels belonging to $\mach=0.1$ and 10, respectively.
-The fits shown in the plot of $\rek$ as a function of $N$ follow Eq.~(\ref{eq:fitRevsN}) with fixed parameters taken from $\knu$ vs.~$N$.
-Therefore, the errors of the parameters shown in the legend do not imply that the parameters are left to vary unlike in \S\ref{ssec:kvsN}, but they simply display the errors obtained from the fits in Fig.~\ref{fig:kvsN}.
-With this in mind, we observe that the parameters obtained for the dependence of $\knu$ on $N$ fit that of $\rek$, within the error bars.
-Therefore, in the subsonic case, the exponent of Eq.~(\ref{eq:fitRevsN}) ($\prek$) follows the prediction of Eq.~(\ref{eq:pre_kin}), whereas in the supersonic case, $\prek$ is 27\% higher than the expectation from Burgers turbulence.
+We observe that the parameters obtained for the dependence of $\knu$ on $N$ fit that of $\rek$, within the error bars.
+Therefore, in the subsonic case, the exponent of Eq.~(\ref{eq:fitRevsN}) ($\prek$) follows the prediction of Eq.~(\ref{eq:pre_kin}), whereas in the supersonic case, $\prek$ is $28\%$ higher than the expectation from Burgers turbulence.

-\paragraph{Magnetic Prandtl number ($\pem$).}
+\subsubsection{Magnetic Prandtl number ($\pem$)}

 To study any potential (albeit weak) variation of $\pem$ with $N$, we define

 where $\pmnot = \pem$ when $N=1$.
 From Eqs.~(\ref{eq:fitRevsN}) and (\ref{eq:fitRmvsN}), we obtain